MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 git clone https://github.com/MaximilianKaindl/FFmpeg.git
 cd FFmpeg

-# take a look at what parts you need, use --use_cuda if downloaded Libtorch with cuda
+# take a look at what parts you need, use --cuda if downloaded Libtorch with cuda
 ./setup.sh --help

 # Important - Set installations paths of libtorch, tokenizers-cpp and openvino